Zoetis

-Palladia tablets are used to treat dogs with mast-cell tumours (a type of skin cancer).
+Palladia is used to treat dogs with mast-cell tumours (a type of skin cancer).
 It is used for tumours that are severe in character (grade 2 or 3), have come back, and cannot be removed with surgery.
 The usual dose is 3.25 mg per kilogram bodyweight, and the number of tablets to use is carefully calculated for each dog.
 The tablets are given every other day, with or without food.
 The duration of treatment depends on the dog’s response to treatment.

 Please order the strength of tablets and number of tablets on your prescription.